InseeFr/sugoi-api/docs/concepts.md

 Several webservices can be configured.
 The webservice is chosen by the user by specifying a TAG in their request.
 If no tag is specified the webservice configured for the tag MAIL will be used by default.

 A possible usecase of these notifications is to call a webservice that send email when a password is changed.

+### Reserved keywords

+Reserved keywords are template keywords that the user won't be able to set or that will have a default value if not set.
+Those are :

+- **mail** : can be set as a template property but if not, the mail of the user on which the request is made will be taken as default.
+- **userId** : is the name of the user on which the request is done, cannot be changed